Corona and Art, still/again

 Physical art fairs might be done for good, but trust me: the guys from Basel won't mind.
 If your brand is strong enough, the change offers a great savings potential! ...After all: Who in his right mind would travel to Basel when he can also spend some quality time with his tablet onboard a yacht in the Carribean, or Chinese Sea?!

-Meanwhile, museums opted for video tours, and it will be exciting to see what happens once they're open again: Will people come back?
+Meanwhile, museums opted for video tours, and it will be exciting to see what happens when they're open again: Will people come back?
 Or will they be too much used to contemplating all kinds of art on screen, without necessity to leave their home, or wear something else than pajamas?
 Potentially fearing this, Berlinische Galerie offered "Audio Walks" to architectural sites in the institution's neighbourhood.
-Joining, you might have brought one or two (or more) bottles of your favourite beverage... but please, no person not living in your household!
-Kindl Brewery's Art Foundation combined window shopping with a similar experience: Behold art through the windows, listen to an audio installation on the dedicated app, and hold a - well, "Sterni", or Brlo, or whatever brew you prefer, even a Kindl (soaking that mask in it, might sound like a great idea, but it actually isn't, really not).
+Joining, you might have brought one or two (or more) bottles of your favourite beverage... but please, no living person not belonging to your household - escorts don't count, even if they invented "click&meet"!
+Kindl Brewery's Art Foundation combined window shopping with a similar experience: Behold art through the windows, listen to an audio installation on the dedicated app, and hold a - well, "Sterni", or Brlo, or whatever brew you prefer, even a Kindl (soaking that mask in it, might sound like a great idea, but it really isn't).

 So much about my thoughts, when I was asked for a short text on "Art and Covid", all exhibition spaces being in detention.
 After weeks and months in lockddown, I feel like I badly need a hair cut, starting to look like a whole hippie commune - without the fun part, of course.
 Social distancing.
 Or would that actually count as "one household"...?